nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 3-July-2023

+Cleaned up documentation references in this repo - there were a few floating documents with no links to them so they were difficult to find.

 ## Sunday 2-July-2023

 Updated my Create-Markdown-TOC VSCode extension to version 0.2.1 with bug fixes and an enhancement (based on the bug fix).
 The Visual Studio Marketplace page has some metrics on downloads and page views that might be worth watching as I continue to develop the extension.
 The automatic update was seamless and I verified functionality on a few files locally.